 Mobile SEO is crucial because it helps you reach your customers in the right place at the right time and give them the very best experience.
 Mobile traffic has now eclipsed desktop traffic.
 Billions of people have discovered the enormous advantages of the smartphone.
 Our whole lives are in these devices – it’s almost scary to see how attached we’ve become to our smartphones.
 Many people call it an extension of themselves and something they can’t live without.
 To reach these people you need a mobile SEO strategy.

 Mobile does not necessarily mean on-the-go.
 Studies have found that people often grab the nearest device to look something up quickly and more often than not, that’s their smartphone.
 They use it to inform themselves about products before making the decision to buy something, any time, any place.
 According to research by Google, smartphone users have a higher buyer intent than desktop users.
 They’re focused and ready to buy.
 It’s your job to be there when they are looking for your products or services.

 It is easy to see mobile SEO in terms of solving technical problems or content issues, but it is also very much a user experience and branding thing.
 Getting a bad experience from a brand on a mobile phone might scare away a potential customer forever.
 Offering a great experience increases the chance of consumers recommending your brand.

 Mobile SEO vs. desktop SEO

 There’s quite a difference between desktop SEO and mobile SEO, but the goals are often comparable.
 You want to reach your audience and convert them into paying customers.
 In some ways, desktop SEO tactics also work for mobile SEO, but in a slightly different form.
 Three major themes still apply: focus on performance, user experience and content.
-In desktop SEO you’ll often focus more on the general public, while mobile SEO has more of a local focus.
+In desktop SEO, you’ll often focus more on the general public, while mobile SEO can also have more of a local focus.

 What’s more, in January 2018, Google announced that page speed will be a ranking factor for mobile searches from July of that same year: